 And because we live in a connected, digital society, the line between your online reputation and your reputation on the ground has been blurred to the point where it is virtually indistinguishable.
 The internet is incredibly powerful; so read on to learn more about how you can make your online reputation work for, not against, you.

-No matter what your industry you’re in, people will be talking about you online.
+No matter what industry you’re in, people will be talking about you online.
 Whether it’s discussing your latest products, commenting on your social media posts, or venting about your customer service, consumers are creating conversations around your brand.
-Of course, you want those conversations to be positive which is why a review software is a great investment for almost any small business.
+Of course, you want those conversations to be positive which is why review software is a great investment for almost any small business (click here to check out Weave’s Reputation Management Software, or watch a free demo).

 In an ideal world, your business would perfectly address your target market’s needs, and everyone—your customers, your employees, and you—would be satisfied.